github/codeql/docs/codeql/ql-language-reference/ql-language-specification.rst

          |   qldoc? annotations "module" modulename "=" moduleExpr ";"

-An alias introduces a binding from the new name to the entity referred to by the right-hand side in the current module's declared predicate, type, or module environment respectively.
+An alias introduces a binding from the new name to the binding referred to by the right-hand side in the current module's declared predicate, type, or module environment respectively.

+An alias is called *strong alias* if and only if it has the ``final`` annotation.
+Otherwise, it is called a *weak alias*.

+Two bindings `A`, `B` are called *equal modulo weak aliasing* if and only if one of the following conditions are satisfied:

+- `A` and `B` are the same binding or

+- `A`` is introduced by a *weak alias* for `C`, where `B` and `C` are *equal modulo weak aliasing* (or vice versa) or

+- `A` and `B` are introduced by the same strong alias and they are aliases for bindings that are *equal modulo weak aliasing*.

+Note that the third condition is only relevant in :ref:`Parameterized modules`, where the binding introduced by the alias can depend on instantiation parameters.

 Built-ins
 ---------